 - The investment’s overall cost

-For example, if you buy an investment property that needs a lot of repairs or works carried out before you can rent it out, these costs need to be incorporated into your ROI calculations to ensure they will be covered without impacting your profits.
+For example, if you buy an investment property that needs a lot of repairs or work carried out before you can rent it out, these costs need to be incorporated into your ROI calculations to ensure they will be covered without impacting your profits.

 How to Calculate the Value of Property: 3 Factors to Consider